upranay/manageiq/README.md

 ManageIQ is an open-source Management Platform that delivers the insight, control, and automation that enterprises need to address the challenges of managing hybrid IT environments.
-It has the following feature sets :
+It has the following feature sets:

 * **Insight**: Discovery, Monitoring, Utilization, Performance, Reporting, Analytics, Chargeback, and Trending.
 * **Control**: Security, Compliance, Alerting, Policy-Based Resource and Configuration Management.